Standard Canadian English: /æ/-raising

+Canadian raising

 Perhaps the most recognizable feature of Canadian English is "Canadian raising," which is found most prominently throughout central and west-central Canada and in parts of the Atlantic Provinces.
 For the beginning points of the diphthongs (gliding vowels) /aɪ/ (as in the words height and mice) and /aʊ/ (as in shout and house), the tongue is often more "raised" than in other varieties of English in the mouth when the diphthongs are before voiceless consonants: /p/, /t/, /k/, /s/, /ʃ/, and /f/.

 Before voiceless consonants, /aɪ/ becomes [ʌɪ~ɜɪ~ɐɪ].
 One of the few phonetic variables that divides Canadians regionally is the articulation of the raised allophone of that and /aʊ/.
 In Ontario, it tends to have a mid-central or even mid-front articulation sometimes approaching [ɛʊ], but in the West and the Maritimes, a more retracted sound is heard, which is closer to [ʌʊ].
 For some speakers in the Prairies and in Nova Scotia, the retraction is strong enough to cause some tokens of raised /aʊ/ to merge with /oʊ/; couch then merges with coach, and both words sound the same (/koʊtʃ/).
 Also, about then sounds like a boat, which is often inaccurately represented as sounding like "a boot" for comic effect in American popular culture.

-In General American, out is typically äʊt, but with slight Canadian raising, it may sound more like ɐʊt, and with the strong Canadian raising of the Prairies and Nova Scotia, it may sound more like ʌʊt.
+In GenAm, out is typically äʊt, but with slight Canadian raising, it may sound more like ɐʊt, and with the strong Canadian raising of the Prairies and Nova Scotia, it may sound more like ʌʊt.
 Canadian raising makes words like height and hide have two different vowel qualities.
 Also, for example, house as a noun (I saw a house) and house as a verb (Where will you house them tonight?) can then have two different vowel qualities: [hɐʊs] and [haʊz].

 Especially in parts of the Atlantic Provinces, some Canadians do not have Canadian raising.
 On the other hand, certain non-Canadian accents use Canadian raising.
 In the United States, it can be found in areas near the border in dialects in the Upper Midwest, Pacific Northwest, and Northeastern New England (like Boston) dialects, but Canadian raising is much less common than in Canada.
 The raising of /aɪ/ alone is actually increasing throughout the United States and, unlike the raising of /aʊ/, is generally not perceived as unusual by people who do not exhibit the raising.